 “It’s the problem of nostalgia that nostalgia generally tends to romanticize the past,” says Wright.
 “And I think, you know, obviously the ‘60s is a decade that’s probably the most-discussed decade of the 20th century, and probably one of the most romanticized ones as well. … It’s a cautionary tale about nostalgia itself: If you could go back, should you go back?
 That’s essentially what the film is.”

-Nostalgia has of course fueled many of Wright’s passionate, glorious-looking films: His 2004 debut, Shaun of the Dead, paid homage to George Romero’s zombie masterpiece Dawn of the Dead, and his other collaborations with Simon Pegg, 2007’s Hot Fuzz and 2013’s The World’s End, usurped and honored the buddy-cop and sci-fi genres, respectively.
+Nostalgia has of course fueled many of Wright’s passionate, glorious-looking films: At 20, he made the Western A Fistful of Fingers for a reported $15,000.
+He returned to filmmaking with 2004’s Shaun of the Dead, paying homage to George Romero’s zombie masterpiece Dawn of the Dead, and his other collaborations with Simon Pegg, 2007’s Hot Fuzz and 2013’s The World’s End, usurped and honored the buddy-cop and sci-fi genres, respectively.
 The 2010 comic-book adaptation Scott Pilgrim vs. The World was a love letter to rock music that featured many of the next decade’s breakout stars; and Baby Driver was a crackling heist movie that timed its car chases to smoldering rock, soul and R&B, like a 90 mph DJ set through shortcuts and back alleys.

 Last Night in Soho is a slow burn that lets us luxuriate, for a while, in the lovely dream that things used to be simpler.
 But the film’s elegantly calibrated shifts quickly dispel that notion.